Kosovo entry requirements for Cambodia passport holders

 Frequently asked questions

-No. Kosovo does not offer visa on arrival for Cambodian citizens.
-You must apply for an e-Visa online before you travel.
+No. Kosovo does not offer visa-on-arrival for Cambodian citizens.
+You must obtain a visa before you travel, through a Kosovo embassy or consulate.

 Official sources